Jirgl, Reinhard (1998), Abschied von den Feinden, dtv

 In Abschied von den Feinden, unlike, for example, in the later novel Die Atlantische Mauer, Jirgl proceeds to explain himself.
 Any of these changes are lucid and self-explanatory, but Jirgl insists upon saddling the book with a four page discussion of the deeper meanings that some symbols add.
 Perusing this you’ll find that each change, for example the decision to represent the indefinite article “ein” (which doubles as a numeral) sometimes with the actual number “1”, is motivated and can be read as significant.
 The incredible thing here is that it doesn’t feel annoying and self-important as in Ander Monson’s novel; on the contrary.
 Yes, Jirgl’s additional notes do not help you read the novel if you read it for the first time.
 This is why they are in the back not in the front.
 Jirgl invites us to reread his book in the light of his notes.
 To see where he tells us that someone is, for instance “thin” and small details like this.
 Jirgl’s actual use of words, gadgets aside is impressive, astonishing, praiseworthy, and he does not need the tricks and these small experimental thingies, but what’s great about him is that he makes it look worth your while.
 Nothing looks extraneous or eccentric.
 Jirgl has made it a part of his work and what a magnificent, wonderful work it is.
 Much of his later work is contained in this dense book.
 There is Hundsnächte, of course, which is basically a sequel, but, as I said above, Jirgl is a man with obsessions and Abschied von den Feinden is his first utterly perfect result from his encounter with these obsessions.
 His writing will stay with you, his characters, phrases and scenes will haunt you.
 Reinhard Jirgl is a great writer.

-I gotta say, though, it must be a nightmare to translate.
+I gotta say, though, it has to be a nightmare to translate.
 He works so much from within his language and culture, building this vibrant, raw bell-tower of sounds, that I have trouble seeing how that would be possible to translate.
 A translation would need a Jirgl (i.e. someone with Jirgl’s abilities) on the other side as well, for this to work.
 Yes, I like that.
 Jirgl as an enigma machine.
 But do read that book if you have the opportunity to do so.
 Or something else by Jirgl.
 He published a new novel this year.
 Pick him up now and when he wins the Nobel you can gloat.

 by Christoph Meckel